 Carbs are the primary fuel source for your muscles, especially during longer duration and/or higher intensity exercise.

 The longer and/or harder your body works, the more carbs you’ll need before, during, and after exercise.
+Yes, carbs are a big part of what to eat after a marathon, too!

 Protein post-workout is necessary to rebuild the muscle, which is essential in recovering from a half marathon.